scipr-lab/libsnark/README.md

      This will utilize all cores on the CPU for heavyweight parallelizabe operations such as FFT and multiexponentiation.
 The default is single-core.

+     To override the maximum number of cores used, set the environment variable `OMP_NUM_THREADS` at runtime (not compile time), e.g., `OMP_NUM_THREADS=8 test_r1cs_sp_ppzkpc`.
+It defaults to the autodetected number of cores, but on some devices, dynamic core management confused OpenMP's autodetection, so setting `OMP_NUM_THREADS` is necessary for full utilization.

 *   define `NO_PT_COMPRESSION`

     Do not use point compression.